microsoft/TemplateStudio/CONTRIBUTING.md

 Note: Composition templates within the _comp folder do not alter the wizard.
 They only modify the base templates based on the options selected in the wizard.

-## Updating the shared code
+## Shared Code

 The displayed wizard and the logic that generates an app from the selected templates is in the `SharedFunctionality.UI` and `SharedFunctionality.Core` projects.
-If wanting to work on these it is important to be working in the `TemplateStudio.sln` file and not a `*.slnf` file.
+When working on these it is important to be working in the `TemplateStudio.sln` file and not a `*.slnf` file.
 You should also use the `DebugAll` configuration as this ensures that all projects are compiled, which is important as these shared projects are included in all the extensions.
 Switch to using a configuration specific to the extension you are testing when wanting to debug any changes.

-It may also be useful to note that because of the limited support for working with XAML files inside a shared project used by an extension, you may get misleading compilation errors if you have any of the `.xaml` files open in the editor when compiling.
+Note that because of the limited support for working with XAML files inside a shared project used by an extension, you may get misleading compilation errors if you have any of the `.xaml` files open in the editor when compiling.
 Simply close the file(s) and any spurious errors will go away.

+## Edit Project Menu

+Developers can add Template Studio templates to an existing project by opening the Project context menu and selecting an option in the Add -> New Item (Template Studio) submenu.
+In order for this menu to be presented, the project must match the project type supported by the extension, and the project must contain Template Studio metadata in either `Package.appxmanifest` or `TemplateStudio.xml` at the root of the project.

+The layout and location of this menu are defined in [`.vsct`](code/TemplateStudioForWinUICs/Commands/TemplateStudioForWinuiPackage.vsct) files per extension.
+See [Author .vsct files](https://docs.microsoft.com/visualstudio/extensibility/internals/authoring-dot-vsct-files) for details.
+To change the location of the menu, change the `id` of the root `CommandPlacement` element to the ID of the Visual Studio Menu or Group that should contain the menu.
+These IDs are defined within `C:\Program Files\Microsoft Visual Studio\2022\Community\VSSDK\VisualStudioIntegration\Common\Inc\vsshlids.h`.
+The easiest way to identify these IDs from the Visual Studio UI is to install Visual Studio 2019 and the [Command Explorer extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommandExplorer).

+Note: If the parent Visual Studio item is a Menu (i.e. begins with `IDM_`), then the root element in the `.vsct` should be a Group.
+If the parent Visual Studio item is a Group (i.e. begins with `IDG_`), then the root element in the `.vsct` should be a Menu.

+The below extensions may be useful when debugging changes to the Edit Project menu:

+* [Command Explorer](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommandExplorer) for identifying Visual Studio Menu and Group IDs
+* [Component Diagnostics](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.ComponentDiagnosticsDev17) for checking if the Menu package is registered properly in the Package Manager

+Note: The experimental instance often doesn't recognize changes to the `.vsct` file which can result in the menu not showing up or UI changes not being reflected.
+Uninstalling all versions of the extension and [resetting the experimental instance](#Validating-changes) sometimes helps.
+The most reliable way to test menu changes is to build a Release build of the VSIX and install it into the main instance of Visual Studio.

 ## Validating changes